Maya Moore announces she's sitting out 2019 WNBA season

 To fans who watched her play last season, it appeared the game had become a bit of a grind for Moore, certainly more so than it had been in the past.
 She averaged 18.9 points, 5.1 rebounds and 2.6 assists — numbers not far off her career averages of 18.4, 5.9 and 3.3

-But her shooting percentage of .423 was the second-lowest of her career and her .365 percentage on three-pointers was her lowest in three seasons.
+But her shooting percentage of .423 was the second-lowest of her career and her .365 percentage on 3-pointers was her lowest in three seasons.

 She was still an All-Star — where she won the game's MVP award for the third time on her home floor at Target Center.
 But the Lynx, champions the year before, slumped to an 18-16 record and the team was eliminated by Los Angeles in the first round of the playoffs.